-On June 4, 2010, Calloway issued \$100,000,000 principal amount of 5.10% Series E senior unsecured debentures (the "Series E 5.10% Debentures") due June 4, 2015.
+On June 4, 2010, Calloway issued \$100,000,000 principal amount of Series E 5.10% Debentures due June 4, 2015.
 The Series E 5.10% Debentures are direct, senior unsecured obligations of Calloway and rank equally with one another and with all other unsecured and unsubordinated indebtedness of Calloway.
 The Series E 5.10% Debentures bear interest at an annual rate of 5.10% payable semi-annually in arrears on June 4 and December 4 in each year.
 At its option, Calloway may redeem the Series E 5.10% Debentures, in whole or in part, at any time and from time to time, on payment of a redemption price equal to the greater of (i) the Canada Yield Price and (ii) par, together in each case with accrued and unpaid interest to the date fixed for redemption.
-As at December 31, 2010, \$100,000,000 principal amount of Series E 5.10% Debentures remained outstanding.
+As at December 31, 2011, \$100,000,000 principal amount of Series E 5.10% Debentures remained outstanding.